ibm-cloud-docs/account/iam-service-roles.md

 | Reader | As a reader, you can perform read-only actions within a service such as viewing service-specific resources. |
 | Writer | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. |
 {: row-headers}
 {: caption="Table 43.
-Service roles - IBM Cloud Monitoring with Sysdig" caption-side="top"}
+Service roles - IBM Cloud Monitoring" caption-side="top"}
 {: #service-roles-table43}
 {: tab-title="Service roles"}
 {: tab-group="sysdig-monitor"}